byh711/Lecture_summarization/README.md

 Both models are built on Transformer architectures, optimized for efficiency and scalability.
 Llama 2 and Gemma excel in understanding and generating human-like text, attributable to their extensive pre-training on vast datasets.

+## **Discussion**

+### **Limitations**

+- **Resource Constraints**: The limited availability of GPU resources necessitated the use of LoRA quantization and smaller batch sizes, potentially impacting the models' performance.
+- **Metric Limitations**: The chosen evaluation metrics were insufficient to capture certain nuances, such as awkward sentence structures or grammatical errors, underscoring the need for human evaluation.
+- **Output Variability**: Inherent randomness in LLM outputs required the averaging of results across multiple trials to ascertain reliable performance benchmarks.

+### **Implications**

+The findings underscore **the significant potential of LLMs in educational applications**, particularly in automating the summarization of lecture content.
+Furthermore, the minimal performance difference between fine-tuning, zero-shot, and few-shot learning approaches opens up possibilities for deploying these models in resource-constrained environments.

+## **Conclusion**

+This project has demonstrated **the viability of using LLMs for the summarization of lecture content**, marking a promising step towards enhancing educational resources.
+The ability of models like Llama2 and Gemma to perform remarkably well, despite differences in their sizes, highlights the advancements in LLM technologies and their applicability in real-world scenarios.
+Moving forward, further research is needed to overcome the identified limitations and fully harness the capabilities of LLMs in education.

 ## **Future Directions**

 ### **Technological Advancements**